NeuroBio/UFOs/README.md

 **Figure 4:** The appearance of the table before has been filtered for city = el cajon and shape = light.

 ![el-cajon-light-data](Resources/post_filter_2.png)

+4) Filters can be removed by deleting any text in the filter inputs.

 ## Summary